What I Have To Do Incase I Did Not Join In Company

 Hi,

-you need to be professional about the situation and call up the hr to explain your predicament.
-Besides you need to be sure that this firm isn't part of any group of companies.
-That could affect your chances with employment with others in the affiliation as well.
+You need to be professional about the situation and call up the HR to explain your predicament.
+Besides, you need to be sure that this firm isn't part of any group of companies.
+That could affect your chances of employment with others in the affiliation as well.
 It always helps to be cordial with a firm that considered you to be a potential employee; you never know when a better opportunity could have you knocking down their door soon enough.

-These days, quiet a few professionals use these offers to make counter offers with their existent or new employers and therefore you to see a lot of potential employers hesitant to release the offers to prospects.
-This disturbing trend seems to be on the rise and this firm shouldn't think that your part of this group.
+These days, quite a few professionals use these offers to make counteroffers with their existing or new employers, and therefore, you may see a lot of potential employers hesitant to release the offers to prospects.
+This disturbing trend seems to be on the rise, and this firm shouldn't think that you're part of this group.
 It could injure any future chances you could have with this firm.

-My recommendation is to be professional about the situation and respect the firm for recognizing you as a prospect employee.
+My recommendation is to be professional about the situation and respect the firm for recognizing you as a prospective employee.

 Ashley